barty32/program-launcher/README.md

-**Tip:** If you use the 'Browse' button to find the program's executable, other fields of this dialog will be auto-filled if possible
+**Tip:** If you use the 'Browse' button to find the program's executable, other fields of this dialog will be auto-filled when possible

 # Options
 Most of the options are self-explanatory, just try them out to see what they do.
 If you mess something up, you can always Reset to defaults, it will not delete any categories or entries.

 # Editing ProgramLauncher.ini file manually